tautcony/ISTA-Patcher/README.md

 ISTA-Patcher.exe patch "C:\EC-APPS\ISTA"
 ```

-The patched files can be found in the following directory:
+The directory containing the patched files is located as follows:
 - `C:\EC-APPS\ISTA\TesterGUI\bin\Release\patched`
 - `C:\EC-APPS\ISTA\PSdZ\host\patched`
 - `C:\EC-APPS\ISTA\PSdZ\hostx64\patched`

-Import [registry file](assets/license.reg) to resolve exception while loading license.
+Import [registry file](assets/license.reg) to resolve any exceptions that may arise while loading license.

 Overwrite patched files to its parent directory, then run the program and, dang, it's ready to use.

 ## Other options

-Run `ISTA-Patcher` without any arguments and it will show all options.
+There are alternative modes available, which can be discovered through exploration.

+e.g., enabling ENET programming requires adding the `--enable-enet` parameter while patching.

+To view all available options, please execute ISTA-Patcher without any arguments.

 ## License

 Distributed under the GPLv3+ License.
 See LICENSE for more information.

+When redistributing programs patched by ISTA-Patcher, please be sure to include an attribution statement that credits this project and include this [url](https://github.com/tautcony/ISTA-Patcher).

 ## Disclaimer